food prices in Poland

 This evaluation of food prices in Poland follows on naturally from Finding Poland’s post on the cost of living in Poland.

-To gain an overview of current grocery prices in Poland, I visited my local supermarket, Carrefour.
-It’s located in Galeria Morena shopping centre.
+To gain an overview of current grocery prices in Poland, I visit my favoured supermarket, Carrefour.
+It’s located in the district of Górna in the southern part of Łódź.

-A General Overview of the Prices of Staple Goods in Poland
+A General Overview of the Prices of Staple Foods in Poland

-Before analysing the prices of certain foods within specific food groups, here’s an overview of the price of mostly staple goods which I recorded in Carrefour in both early February 2023 and early September 2023:
+Before analysing the prices of certain foods within specific food groups, here’s an overview of the price of mostly staple foods which I recorded in Carrefour on August 20, 2025, April 7, 2025, and on December 23, 2024:

 Notes:

-Out of the prices of 16 products I tracked both in February 2023 and early September 2023, there have only been two notable increases in price.
-These are for Krakowska Sucha ham and Activia natural yoghurt.
+The stabilisation of prices of staple foods was a trend in Poland in 2023.
+With regard to the prices of 16 products I tracked both in February 2023 and early September 2023, there were only two products with significant price increases.
+Those were for Krakowska Sucha ham and Activia natural yoghurt.
+The prices of these two products stabilised throughout 2024 and into 2025.

 Taking a closer look at the prices of various food groups in Poland